aryanarchan998/project-3-keyword-network/README.md

 ##Key Findings
 - Organizational behavior is the most central keyword, with the highest degree and strength
 - Strong keyword pairs (e.g., organizational behavior and organizational effectiveness) indicate common research themes
 - The scatter plot shows a positive relationship between degree and strength, meaning highly connected keywords also tend to co-occur more frequently

+Key Note: I orginally did this project in Google Colab and then took the conversion over to Github.
+Filepath had to modify from keyword.csv to data/keyword.csv